Stewart Smith — Jed’s Other Poem

 by using my “cassette tape” source code file.

 Apparently that sounded just fine to Mr. Cabel Sasser and the Panic crew.
 But what would be the most appropriate means of playing that audio data stream into the Apple //e’s cassette drive port?
 Well… Apple had just released the first generation iPad—and Cabel was in that first wave of purchasers.
-He downloaded my audio file to his iPad, plugged one end of an auxiliary audio cable into its headphone jack, the other end into the //e’s cassette port, and hit play.
+He downloaded my audio file to his iPad’s iTunes library, plugged one end of an auxiliary audio cable into its headphone jack, the other end into the //e’s cassette port, and hit play.
 With the BLOAD (Binary Load) command, the //e listened to the audio stream and converted it back into text.
 Cabel recorded a sweet video and posted it on the Panic blog.

 Cabel commented: It’s an obvious solution in retrospect, but there is something very unreal and amazing about tapping a button on a multi-touch screen and watching an Apple //e fill up with data.
 To quote Andy Baio, “that’s like WALL·E connecting to EVE.”
 Yes.
 To push data from 2010’s Apple iPad to 1983’s Apple //e is nearly three decades of backwards compatibility—thanks to the power of the almighty audio jack.